-Take any photos in Park Slope this weekend?
+A little slice of suburbia on one of our main drags.
+Take any photos in Park Slope recently?
 Send them to firstname.lastname@example.org, add them to the Park Slope Stoop Flickr group, or tag them #parkslope on Instagram, and we’ll post them here.
 Also, follow us on Twitter, Facebook, and Instagram, and subscribe to our daily newsletter!

-Keep up with neighborhood news all week — follow us on Twitter, Facebook, and Instagram, sign up for our daily newsletter, and email us with questions, news tips, story ideas, or anything at email@example.com.
-Here’s a look back at some stories you might have missed this week: • Congratulations to our local Oscar winners! • We might be even
+Keep up with what’s going on in the neighborhood all the week — follow us on Twitter, Facebook, and Instagram, and sign up for our daily newsletter.
+And if you ever have any news tips, story ideas, questions, or anything, email us at email@example.com.
+Here’s a look back at some stories you might have missed this week: • The

-On the hunt for a new two-bedroom apartment?
-We’ve rounded up a few that are currently available to rent in the neighborhood — take a look at the details, and let us know what you think.
+Looking for a new place to call home?
+We’ve rounded up a bunch of 2-bedroom apartments that are currently available to rent in the neighborhood — take a look at the details, and let us know what you think.
 Lots of luck in your search!
-884 Carroll Street Price: $7,600 Available: March 31 Details: Top of the market for sure, but
+315 4th Avenue, #3R (Sponsored Listing) Price: $2,850 Available: Immediately Details: You’re going to

 The storefront at 62 5th Avenue, between Bergen and St Marks, has been closed for a while, the faded “church” sign always a little hard to make out (is it “cnurcn”?).
 But over the past few months, many neighbors have noticed work going on inside, and we were happy to see another indication that a